Top 10 Things to Do in Grand Canyon National Park

-- Mule ride into the Canyon — Several tour companies operate mule carrying services to haul visitors and their gear down into the Grand Canyon National Park on day trips or overnight camping expeditions.
+4. Mule Ride into the Canyon – Several tour companies operate mule carrying services to haul visitors and their gear down into the Grand Canyon National Park on day trips or overnight camping expeditions.

-- Trail hiking at the Grand Canyon – There are countless hiking trails throughout the canyon, some long, others short.
-It’s most important to know your physical strength and limitations when deciding which trail to hike.
+6. Trail Hiking at the Grand Canyon – There are countless hiking trails throughout the canyon, some long, others short.
+It is most important to know your physical strength and limitations when deciding which trail to hike.
 Some of the more popular trails are the Hermit Trail on the South Rim and the hike to reach Point Sublime on the Grand Canyon National Park North Rim.

-- Scenic desert view drive – Take the scenic route from the South Rim Grand Canyon Village down to the Desert View Watchtower.
+9. Scenic Desert View Drive – Take the scenic route from the South Rim Grand Canyon Village down to the Desert View Watchtower.
 Along the way, you find picnic areas and canyon lookout points.

-- Cheyana Falls –Amazing is the best way to describe the Cheyana Falls that appear to flow from sheer rock and is located on the South Rim of the Grand Canyon.
+10. Cheyana Falls – Amazing is the best way to describe the Cheyana Falls that appear to flow from sheer rock and is located on the South Rim of the Grand Canyon.
 This waterfall is also the highest on the southern rim of the canyon.

 The Grand Canyon is a national treasure and sees more than an estimated 5 million visitors each year.
 Whether you go for a day or for a week, this is a grand vacation geared for family, friends and couples alike.
 The Grand Canyon offers something for everyone.